Community radio: New Zealand

+Prior to the commercial operations of Radio New Zealand being sold off by the Government in 1996, a number of smaller centres had a local RNZ station that was referred to as a community station.

 Solomon Islands

 The Solomon Islands have a number of community FM radio stations established under a United Nations Development Programme in Isabel Province.
 In March–June 2009 these were used to strengthen women and youth networking under a peace-building project of the Commonwealth of Learning.
 The stations are linked to rural email stations of the People First Network.
 The Don Bosco Technical School has also assisted the Tetere community in operating a radio station near Honiara, and the Solomon Islands Development Trust established a Community Media Centre to expand local capacity.

 Soweto has only 1 Community Radio Station called Jozi Fm 105.80 FM.
 It first went on air in 1995 as Bua Community Station and it was later named Jozi Fm.
 It is now led by Mr Mpho Mhlongo who is a former presenter and one of the founders of the station.